 Harvey relocated to the Black Dog Inn at Bedfont, Middlesex, situated on the Great Western Road, a major route from London, from 1798.
 The Black Dog functioned as a posthouse, and as the halfway house between London and Bagshot.

 Harvey gained a reputation as a culinary perfectionist.
 His cuisine gained a keen following among the aristocracy, including the Prince of Wales.
 Foremost among his offerings was a thin, brown-black sauce.** It had a base of vinegar, soy sauce and mushroom or walnut ketchup, and was flavoured with anchovies, garlic and cayenne pepper.
 The sauce was matured in charred pine barrels, which helped to darken the liquid.

 “Harvey’s Sauce” soon became well-known throughout London.
-Elizabeth Lazenby claimed nationwide distribution for her product by 1807.
-Its success was such that it inspired numerous counterfeit productions.
-Peter Harvey signed every bottle to confer authenticity from 1805.
-Following the death of Harvey in 1812, Elizabeth began to sign the bottles herself.
+The product had national distribution by 1807.
+The success of the sauce was such that it inspired numerous counterfeit productions, and Peter Harvey signed every bottle to confer authenticity from 1805.
+Harvey died in 1812, and Elizabeth began to sign the bottles herself.

-The sauce became embedded in contemporary culture.
-Lord Byron referred to Harvey’s Sauce in his poem Beppo (1817).
+Harvey’s Sauce became embedded in contemporary culture.
+Lord Byron referred to the product in his poem Beppo (1817).
 Later, Thackeray, Dickens and Edith Wharton would also reference it in their works.

-The business was eventually passed to Henry (1784 – 1851) and Edward Frederick Lazenby (1790 – 1830), sons of Elizabeth. who continued to pay their mother an annuity of £300.
+The business was eventually passed to Elizabeth’s sons; Henry Lazenby (1784 – 1851) and Edward Frederick Lazenby (1790 – 1830), who continued to pay their mother an annuity of £300.
 Henry Lazenby took full control of the business from 1818.

 Control of the company had passed to Elizabeth’s grandson, William Howard Harvey Lazenby (1808 – 1875), by 1848.